kelsien/datagovernancepatterns/README.md

 # About
 This repository presents a way to contribute to the corresponding '[Decentralized Data Governance Pattern Library](https://beta.portrait.gg/0x1018c3A71997D2171E915ea89f704d9a192823EF)' website.

-Contributors can '[open an issue](https://github.com/kelsien/datagovernancepatterns/issues)' to submit a pattern or add comments to comment or add context to an existing pattern.

 ***What this is ‘pattern library’:*** [for workshop]

 *Each pattern articulates how to coordinate around data in line with how it should be content addressed, stored, and maintained in line with its purpose in a specific context (e.g. Access control, storage infrastructure, duration of storage, etc.)*